Hello World

 Part B - working with NetBeans

-Changing the name of the project: Right click on the project name in the tree at the left and use Rename change the name of the project using today's classwork number and your user name or group number (cwk01gjsmith, cwk00g02, whatever).
+Changing the name of the project: Right click on the project name in the tree at the left and use Rename to change the name of the project using today's classwork number and your user name or group number (cwk01gjsmith, cwk00g02, whatever).
 Make sure to click the Also rename project folder checkbox!!

 Note that this changes the class name in the file as well -- the class name must match the name of the file.